 You can look up university rankings, programs, and prices right here on China Admissions, and judge for yourself which university is the best for you!

-Best International Universities and Dual Degrees in Shanghai
+Best Universities for International Students in Shanghai

 Because of Shanghai’s global prominence, international schools and programs have all rushed to established campuses in the city.
 Many are joint venture universities (a collaboration between a Chinese and foreign university) that offer dual degrees (two diplomas upon graduation).
 Learn more about dual degree programs and if they’re right for you.